jkausti/finnwrap/README.rst

 A Python wrapper for FinnPos, a morphological tagging and lemmatization toolkit.
+This software requires that the FinnPos package is installed and that the 'ftb-label' -command is callable from the command line.
+See https://github.com/mpsilfve/FinnPos/wiki for more information about building, installing and using FinnPos.

 * Free software: GNU General Public License v3